adwhit/rust-nlopt/README.md

 Thin wrapper around the C [`nlopt`](https://nlopt.readthedocs.io/en/latest/) library.

-Note: Not all algorithms have been tested.
+Note: Not all functionality has been tested.

 ## [Docs](https://docs.rs/nlopt)